-- Research a health condition and treatment options to get ready for a discussion with your Physician. - Search for Network providers available in your Plan through the online provider directory. - Complete a health survey to help you identify health habits you may improve, learn about healthy lifestyle techniques and access health improvement resources. - Use the treatment cost estimator to obtain an estimate of the costs of various procedures in your area. - Use the Hospital comparison tool to compare Hospitals in your area on various patient safety and quality measures.
+• Research a health condition and treatment options to get ready for a discussion with your Physician.

+- Search for Network providers available in your Plan through the online provider directory. - Use the treatment cost estimator to obtain an estimate of the costs of various procedures in your area. - Use the Hospital comparison tool to compare Hospitals in your area on various patient safety and quality measures.